GShix/MERN_2.0/README.md

         i) connecting MongoDB database ->then saving to a database folder -> to import in future <br>

   VI) Creating Schema -> Model -> importing for future<br>
+  VII) Creating GET API for single blog and all blog